zigmhount/pdlooper/README.md

 Pdlooper is a looping software, typically used in live setups (but not only), with audio and MIDI support.
 It is written in [Pure Data](https://puredata.info/) - actually [Purr Data](https://github.com/agraef/purr-data), though I'm trying (not so successfully) to limit the number of externals used.

 I've been trying out open-source looping software for a while and could not find exactly what I was looking for.
-I have pretty much no skills in "proper" programming languages so I didn't really have the possibility (unfortunately) to improve any of the tools I've tried, so I decided to build my own from scratch.
+I have very little skills in lower-level, text-based programming languages so I didn't really have the possibility (unfortunately) to improve any of the tools I've tried, so I decided to build my own from scratch.
-Not sure whether this will actually be usable (especially in terms of real-time performance) but it's at least fun to learn!
+Not sure whether this will actually be usable - especially in terms of real-time performance and sound quality - but it's at least fun to learn!

 This has been developed and tested only on Debian 9.0 and OpenSuse 15.1-15.2 so far.